Private truffle forays and ethically-harvested canine-detected wild Oregon truffle

 Why use a dog to hunt truffles?

-Using a canine team to locate truffles is the only responsible and ethically sustainably way to harvest these culinary gems, as opposed to the blind and indiscriminate “raking” methods used by humans.
-The vastly superior canine olfactory senses detect only that of a ripe truffle and not the immature or unripe truffle.
-A canine will also pinpoint the exact location of a ripe truffle, thus allowing for minimal disruption of the mycelium within the soil of the delicate forest ecology, insuring the continuation of subsequent generations of future truffles.
+Using a canine team to locate truffles is the only ethically responsible and sustainable way to harvest these culinary gems.
+UTD would never employ the indiscriminate “raking” methods used by most truffle harvesters.
+(See sidebar.)
+The vastly superior canine olfactory senses are able to distinguish the scent of a ripe truffle from that of an immature, unripe truffle.
+A canine will also pinpoint the exact location of a ripe truffle, thus creating minimal disruption of the mycelium within the soil of the delicate forest ecology, and insuring the preservation of future generations of truffles.

 Umami Truffle Dogs Make Oregon Agricultural History!

-On February 28th, 2013, while working in a southern Willamette Valley truffiere, Kris and Ilsa discovered the first ever successfully cultivated french black Perigord truffle grown on the west coast of the North American continent.
-A sample of the truffle was microscopically examined by Dr. Charles leFevre of New World Truffieres, Inc. and was positively identified as a french black (Tuber melanosporum) truffle.
+On February 28th, 2013, while working in a southern Willamette Valley truffiere, Kris and Ilsa discovered the first-ever successfully cultivated French black Périgord truffle (Tuber melanosporum) grown on the west coast of North America.
+A sample of the truffle, microscopically examined by Dr. Charles LeFevre of New World Truffieres, Inc., was positively identified as a French black Périgord.

 What does Umami mean?